shasuruvalli/mslearn-synapse/Instructions/Labs/05-Use-delta-lake.md

     spark.sql("DESCRIBE EXTENDED ProductsExternal").show(truncate=False)
     ```

     This code creates an external tabled named **ProductsExternal** based on the path to the parquet files you defined previously.
 It then displays a description of the table's properties.
-Note tat the **Location** property is the path you specified.
+Note that the **Location** property is the path you specified.

 2. Add a new code cell, and then enter and run the following code: